7 Hidden Costs of Cheap Software Engineer Rates That Kill SaaS Exits

 What should I look for in an acquisition-ready codebase

-Look for clean, well-documented code, strong test coverage, clear domain boundaries, and adherence to performance and security best practices.
+Look for clean, well-documented code, strong test coverage (unit, integration, end-to-end), clear domain boundaries, and adherence to performance and security best practices.
+Buyers also value robust CI/CD pipelines, comprehensive monitoring, and a clear architectural vision that supports future scalability and innovation.
+A healthy codebase minimizes post-acquisition integration risks.

 Wrapping Up

 The hourly rate for a software engineer?
-That's just one small piece of the puzzle.
-The true cost is in technical debt, missed opportunities, and a depressed valuation at exit.
-Investing in senior, product-focused engineering expertise isn't an expense.
-It's a smart move to secure your acquisition timeline and boost your company's value.
-Seriously, don't leave money on the table.
+That's just one small piece of a much larger, more complex puzzle.
+The true cost to your HealthTech SaaS is measured in accumulating technical debt, critical missed market opportunities, and a significantly depressed valuation at your eventual exit.
+Especially in a competitive market like 2026, investing in senior, product-focused engineering expertise isn't an expense to be minimized; it's a strategic move to secure your acquisition timeline, ensure a smooth due diligence process, and ultimately boost your company's value by millions.
+Seriously, don't leave money on the table by chasing the lowest hourly rate.
+Focus on the total value and the long-term outcome.

 Stop leaving millions on the table due to hidden engineering costs.
 Let's discuss a top-to-bottom modernization of your platform to boost your valuation before your Series B or exit.